TackWooLee-Leon/pokemon-nuzlocke-tracker/README.md

 - Stores the fetched Pokémon data in the browser's `localStorage`, this way the app doesn't have to fetch again from the API later.
 - Returns the fetched data from the function

+# Lessons Learned

+Pokémon Soullock Tracker was a bit challenging to build from the scratch due to several reasons:

+1. This project is one-of-its-own
+   - I couldn't find any tutorials online to help me build it.
+Whenever I got stuck building something, I had to write down the problems on my notebook, breaking down the problem into smaller chunks which allows me to focus on one problem at a time.
+Sometimes I needed to draw out components' structure to help me understand how child components and parent component interact with states.
+   - Althought I didn't have a tutorial to refer to, I was able to use my critical thinking skills to solve the problems.
+It pushed me and I struggled, but it allowed me to overcome a lot of challenges with coding and keep pusing forward.

+2.